Eye - Allergy

 Help Me Decide

-- An allergic reaction of the eyes
+- An allergic reaction of the eyes, usually from pollen

 - The eyes are itchy and watery